The-going/evlproject/content/pipeline/porting/irqflow.md

-a single IRQ in Dovetail's pipelined interrupt model: firstly to submit the event immediately to any out-of-band handler which may be interested in it, finally to run the in-band handler(s) accepting that event if its was not delivered to any out-of-band handler.
+a single IRQ in Dovetail's pipelined interrupt model: firstly to submit the event immediately to any out-of-band handler which may be interested in it, finally to run the in-band handler(s) accepting that event if it was not delivered to any out-of-band handler.
 You may construe the meaning of calling `handle_oob_irq()` as _"let's poll for any out-of-band handler which might be interested in this event"_.
 This also means that any interrupt can have either an in-band or an